wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_progressive_call_results.md

     [50, 77133, {}, [1, 2, 3], {"moo": "hello"}]
 ```

-Even if a *Caller* has indicated it's expectation to receive progressive results by setting `CALL.Options.receive_progress|bool := true`, a *Callee* is **not required** to produce progressive results. `CALL.Options.receive_progress` and `INVOCATION.Details.receive_progress` are simply indications that the *Caller* is prepared to process progressive results, should there be any produced.
+Even if a *Caller* has indicated its expectation to receive progressive results by setting `CALL.Options.receive_progress|bool := true`, a *Callee* is **not required** to produce progressive results. `CALL.Options.receive_progress` and `INVOCATION.Details.receive_progress` are simply indications that the *Caller* is prepared to process progressive results, should there be any produced.
 In other words, *Callees* are free to ignore such `receive_progress` hints at any time.

 #### Callee